-J. Simulation
+I. Simulation

 - 1. Simulate both discrete and continuous random variables using the inversion method. - 2.
 Estimate the number of simulations needed to obtain an estimate with a given error and a given degree of confidence. - 3.
 Use simulation to determine the p-value for a hypothesis test. - 4.
 Use the bootstrap method to estimate the mean squared error of an estimator. - 5.
-Apply simulation methods within the context of actuarial models. - 6.
-Simulate lognormal stock prices. - 7.
-Incorporate jumps in stock prices by mixing Poisson and lognormal random variables. - 8.
-Use variance reduction techniques to accelerate convergence. - 9.
-Use the Cholesky decomposition method for simulating correlated random variables.
+Apply simulation methods within the context of actuarial models.

-Text References for Exam 4
+Text References for Exam 4/C